Sea silk: Middle East

 At a certain period of the year an animal is seen running out of the sea and rubbing itself against certain stones of the littoral, whereupon it deposes a kind of wool of silken hue and golden colour.
 This wool is very rare and highly esteemed, and nothing of it is allowed to waste.

 Two 13th-century authors, Ibn al-Baitar and Zakariya al-Qazwini, repeat this inaccurate "sea wool" story.

+The city of Tinnis on the Nile Delta was known for its garments made of sea silk, called buqalamun from hypokalamon, the Greek name of the byssus mollusc.